lizhihao2013/CDCRworkshop/day1/README.md

 ## DAY 1 Sessions and Objectives

 1. Session 1
+    + welcome and introductions
+    + brief intro to Git and Github
-    + objective: Be able to open and work with R and RStudio on your own computer (or one you have access to) - initial familiarization with R, RStudio interface and R Environment
+    + Be able to open and work with R and RStudio on your own computer (or one you have access to) - initial familiarization with R, RStudio interface and R Environment
 2. Session 2
     + objective: Initial understanding of what "packages" are, how to load them and use them
 3. Session 3